The Drawbored Mortise and Tenon That Tightens Itself

 Glue fails.
 Wood shrinks.
 Joints loosen over time.
 Every woodworker knows these truths, yet we keep gluing mortise and tenon joints and hoping for the best.
 Drawboring offers a centuries-old solution that transforms hope into mechanical certainty.
-Once pinned, a drawbored joint tightens itself and stays tight forever.
+Once pinned, a drawbored joint tightens itself and stays tight permanently.

 The Principle